CloudLabsAI-Azure/fbrcrtiadvncddepth/Cloud-slice/Labguides/Usecase 01/Lab01.md

     > ![A screenshot of a computer AI-generated content may be incorrect.](./media/tg11.png)

-12. To enable CDC for a table using a gating role option**,** paste the following code into the **Query editor** and run it to create the stored procedure.
+12. To enable CDC for a table using a gating role option, click on +New Query and paste the following code into the **Query editor** and run it to create the stored procedure.

       ```